 When a woman is pregnant, her body produces 50% more blood and other body fluids than usual to help support the developing fetus.
 This causes edema of the hands, face, legs, ankles and feet, and is a normal part of pregnancy Swelling can also be pronounced in the legs and feet because of the enlarged womb (uterus) taking up space in the abdomen and inhibiting return of fluids from the legs.

 Edema during pregnancy can happen any time through gestation, but most women start to experience it around the fifth month, and edema may be worst in the third trimester.

 Mild swelling is common, but sudden swelling of the hands or face can be a sign of preeclampsia, a complication of pregnancy.
 See your obstetrician of you experience facial edema, leg edema, or any sudden or severe swelling while pregnant.

 Edema may continue even after you have given birth.
 Postpartum edema usually gradually resolves within a week or so after giving birth and is generally not a serious condition.
-If the postpartum swelling does not resolve within about a week or you experience headaches or pain in your legs, this may be a sign of high blood pressure.
+If the postpartum swelling does not resolve within about a week or you experience headaches or pain in your legs, this may be a sign of high blood pressure and preeclampsia.
 Tell your doctor if this occurs.

 What kind of doctors treat edema?

 The type of doctor who treats edema depends on the type and cause of the edema.
 Because edema is multifactorial (many possible causes), several doctors will likely be involved in your care.
 This includes your primary care physician (PCP) or internist, a nephrologist (kidney specialist), cardiologist (heart specialist), or gastroenterologist (digestive tract or liver specialist).

 Some of the complications of edema are managed by other specialists, such as wound care specialists for edema that leads to leg ulcers, or obstetrician/gynecologists for edema during pregnancy.

 Why does a person with heart disease retain fluid?